boazsegev/iodine/README.md

 With `Iodine.listen2http` it's possible to run multiple HTTP applications in addition to (or instead of) the default `Iodine::Rack` HTTP service.

-Iodine also supports native process cluster Pub/Sub and a native RedisEngins to easily scale Iodine's Pub/Sub horizontally.
+Iodine also supports native process cluster Pub/Sub and a native RedisEngins to easily scale iodine's Pub/Sub horizontally.

 ### Running the web server

-Using the Iodine server is easy, simply add Iodine as a gem to your Rack application:
+Using the iodine server is easy, simply add iodine as a gem to your Rack application:

 ```ruby
 gem 'iodine', '~>0.4'